jacobkrantz/VLN-CE/README.md

 ## License

 The VLN-CE codebase is [MIT licensed](LICENSE).
-The trained models and the task datasets are considered data derived from the mp3d scene dataset.
+Trained models and task datasets are considered data derived from the mp3d scene dataset.
 Matterport3D based task datasets and trained models are distributed with [Matterport3D Terms of Use](http://kaldir.vc.in.tum.de/matterport/MP_TOS.pdf) and under [CC BY-NC-SA 3.0 US license](https://creativecommons.org/licenses/by-nc-sa/3.0/us/).

 ## Citing